marked-gil/goodwill-events/README.md

     * TASKS:
         * Display the upcoming 3 - 4 events on the home page
         * Show title, short description, date and time
-        * Add a button for every featured event that redirects to the event's full detail page.
+        * Make every featured event clickable and redirect each to their event's full detail page

 * User Story: **All Events Page**
     > As a user, I can See all the upcoming events so that I can decide which one interests me.